ximarketing/ximarketing.github.io/server/intranet/README.md

 This smaller updater does not rebuild or restart a game.
 It validates the authentication tests and Caddy policy, backs up the previous portal, replaces only the managed intranet block, and rolls back on a failed public smoke test.
-It renders the incoming canonical source to the currently active `base`/`ab`/`picker`/`full` profile, so an ordinary UI deployment cannot add a dead resource route or remove a working one.
+It renders the incoming canonical source to the currently active one of eight feature profiles, so an ordinary UI deployment cannot add a dead resource route or remove a working one.
 Restarting the portal clears its in-memory login sessions, so visitors need to enter the password again after an update.